JuliaLang/Pkg.jl/docs/src/toml-files.md

 #### Pinned package

-Pinned packages are also recorded in the manifest file, the resulting dependency section for e.g. `pkg> add Example; pin Example` looks like:
+Pinned packages are also recorded in the manifest file; the resulting dependency section for e.g. `pkg> add Example; pin Example` looks like:

 ```toml